nikitabhardwaj/Scrabble_Chain/README.md

 # Scrabble_Chain
 Command line scrabble game written in python.It is a cloned version in which we are going to add UI,Wallets for tezos to build a blockchain.
+Browser support as We're using Chrome and Firefox and I am not testing on other browsers.

 ## In order to run the game:
 Please navigate to the correct folder in your file system, and run `python scrabble.py`.